Emergency Support Functions 6 & 8

 GOHSEP Resources

-Governor’s Office of Homeland Security and Emergency Preparedness (GOHSEP)'s Get a Gameplan offers guidance and assistance in preparing for and evacuating your family.
-It is imperative that everyone have a "plan" in the event of an evacuation.
-Always
+The Governor’s Office of Homeland Security and Emergency Preparedness (GOHSEP)'s Get a Gameplan offers guidance and assistance in preparing for and evacuating your family.
+Everyone must have a plan in the event of an evacuation.
+Always.

 • Have an Emergency Kit